How to become a good bootcamp instructor

 Also ‘know’ your clients, that is, know when they have more to give versus they have definitely had enough.
 We all have different thresholds.

-4) High intensity training delivers results so be sure to capture the results.
+High intensity training (HIT) delivers results so capture them

 Run a fitness test at the start and end of your training program (minimum 4 weeks) to show your clients the results.
 Their motivation and sense of achievement will increase, and they’ll want more!